MicrosoftDocs/azure-devops-docs/docs/extend/develop/service-endpoints.md

 > You will need to update the `publisher` property.

 > [!NOTE]
-> "BuildTaskFolder" is the path where we'll eventually place our build task definition
+> "BuildTaskFolder" is the path where we'll eventually place our build task pipeline

 <a name="customendpoint" />